OpenCollarTeam/opencollarteam.github.io/Open-Collar-Designers.md

 # Application

 Want to receive an OpenCollar Vendor and get on this list?
-Copy the text below to a notecard and send it to Silkie Sabra inworld.
+Copy the text below to a notecard and send it to [Silkie Serenade](secondlife:///app/agent/1a828b4e-6345-4bb3-8d41-f93e6621ba25/about) inworld.
 OpenCollar Official Design Partners are listed on this page, and we'll refer users to it when they inquire about where to find OpenCollar-based products.

 To qualify as an OpenCollar Official Design Partner, collar designers agree to the following*: